 Reporting prohibited conduct allows the University to provide supportive measures to the parties involved but does not necessarily result in the initiation of a grievance process.
 All parties who report incidents under University policy will be offered individualized supportive measures.
-Prompt reporting is encouraged.
+Students are encouraged to report promptly.